rppicomidi/EZ_USB_MIDI_HOST/README.md

 callbacks associated with the disconnected device address and to forget the device address of the unplugged MIDI device.

-All the setup section of the main application has to do is register the ConnectCallback, DisconnectCallback, and call the library's `begin()` function.
+All the `Setup()` function of the main application has to do is register the ConnectCallback, DisconnectCallback, and call the library's `begin()` function.